 2. Wait for the garment and the label to cool down (sometimes up to 5 minutes)

 3. Then try and pick the label off your garment at the edges using your fingernail

 4. If it comes up easily, then you have not used enough heat.
 Don't worry though -

-Every iron is different so it's hard to give an exact temperature or setting to use.
-A high heat setting, like cotton, with no steam is our recommendation - and use baking paper if you the fabric is thin or delicate.
+Every iron is different and fabrics vary, so it's hard to give an exact temperature or setting to use on all fabrics, but a high heat setting, like cotton/ linen with no steam is our recommendation - and use baking paper if you the fabric is thin or delicate.
 See below for delicate materials.